-This example from Constant Contact is a perfect example of a more general thank you to all of their customers.
+This example from Asha House is a perfect example of a more general thank you to all of their supporters after achieving their goal.

 By keeping the focus on their customers, rather than their products or the company, the message comes across as genuine.